 Muffins are delicious plain, but you can make them so much better by varying the fruits and flavorings that you stir in.
 Consider:

-- blueberry and nutmeg
+- blueberries and nutmeg

-- lime and chocolate
+- lime zest and chocolate chunks

-- carrot and spice
+- shredded carrot and spices

-- berry and ricotta
+- berries and ricotta

-- pineapple and coconut
+- pineapple tidbits and flaked coconut

 There are so many delicious combinations of fruits, nuts, spices, and extracts, you could probably make a different type of muffin every day of the month!

 If you don’t have the time to bake the muffins right before serving, no worries!
 You can cool them on a rack, wrap them well, and freeze them.
+(Remember you can also freeze muffins unbaked!)

 When ready to serve, pull out as many muffins as you’d like and let them sit at room temperature for an hour or two until thawed.